If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

 2. Chalkbrood Disease

 This is not a pest or parasite but rather a fungal infection affecting mason bees during fall.
 It is picked by the mason bees when foraging on flowers.
-They can be spotted as chalky layer that easily breaks and looks like letter C. Its color varies from salmon, charcoal, brown, or even grey.
+They can be spotted as a chalky layer that easily breaks and looks like the letter C. Their color varies from salmon, charcoal, brown, or even grey.

-Chalkbrood disease poses a serious risk to mason bee larvae.
-The chalkbrood spores will decimate the larvae and convert it into a mass of chalkbrood spores.
+The chalkbrood disease poses a serious risk to mason bee larvae.
+The chalkbrood spores will decimate the larvae and convert them into a mass of chalkbrood spores.
 The infection is contagious and will spread easily among mason bees.
-Healthy mason bees that pass through infected nesting holes, will carry along the spores and spread it to flowers and mason bee houses.
+Healthy mason bees that pass through infected nesting holes, will carry along the spores and spread them to flowers and mason bee houses.
 If not controlled, chalkbrood can wipe out an entire population of mason bees within 2 to 3 years.

-You can control chalkbrood by harvesting mason bee cocoons in fall.
+You can control chalkbrood by harvesting mason bee cocoons in the fall.
 Check out infested cocoons.
 These should be kept from coming into contact with other cocoons and destroyed.
 You can also wash healthy cocoons with cold water and a little bleach solution.
 Use water to rinse and dry the mason bee cocoons.

 Mason Bee Pests, Parasites, and Predators in the Summer Season

 1. Carpet Beetles

 These are parasitic in nature and threaten the mason bee population.
 The insect’s larvae are responsible for devastating mason bees.
-They are small, hairy, and look liked caterpillars and they consume the mason bee cocoons.
-Carpet beetles can burrow through mud capped ends and mud walls.
+They are small, hairy, and look like caterpillars and they consume the mason bee cocoons.
+Carpet beetles can burrow through mud-capped ends and mud walls.
 Therefore, the best control for them is for the nesting material to be removed and stored in a garage or shed during summer.
 The pests should also be removed during harvesting.

 2. Meal Moths

-Meal moths go by so many names and can be sighted as pink or white caterpillars.
+Meal moths go by so many names and can be seen as pink or white caterpillars.
 They are less than one inch in length and are active during mason harvest.
 They inhabit the nesting holes and cocoons.
-Meal moths burrow through mud walls or mud capped ends and will devour mason bee cocoons.
+Meal moths burrow through mud walls or mud-capped ends and will devour mason bee cocoons.